MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

 ### 2.2.
 PlayReady Object Examples

-Here is a segmented MP4 file with a PlayReady Object that contains a PlayReady Header:
+The following figure shows a segmented MP4 file with a PlayReady Object that contains a PlayReady Header:

 ![PlayReady Object in MP4](../images/pro_with_prh.png)

-Here is the HEX view of this MP4 file:
+The following figure shows the HEX view of this MP4 file:

 ![PlayReady Object Hex Dump](../images/pro_with_prh_hexdump3.png)